NoraLoose/noraloose.github.io/_pages/research.md

 <figure>
   <img src="/assets/images/design.png" alt="">
-  <figcaption> What is the optimal instrument configuration (green), adding the most information to already existing observations (red)? </figcaption>
+  <figcaption> What is the optimal instrument configuration (green), adding the most information to already existing observations (red)?
+The brown ridge sketches bottom topography. </figcaption>
 </figure>

 Observing systems are expensive to build and maintain, and therefore often rely on short-term funding.
-A central focus of my research is the development of quantitative methods that support the design of long-term effective observing systems.
+A central focus of my research is the development of quantitative and dynamics-based methods that support the design of long-term effective observing systems.
 I am interested in questions like:
 - Which information is contained in already existing observation networks?
-- What do such existing networks tell us about ocean circulation in remote regions away from the instruments?
+- What is the optimal instrument configuration, which is both cost-efficient and capable to monitor key processes and ocean variability?

 I am currently exploring an approach that uses uncertainty quantification and adjoints within ocean state estimation.

 <!--